Tommy Thompson: Why we need to improve prison education

 That’s why I’m so passionate about the UW System Prison Education Initiative, our new plan to put qualified prisoners on the path to a bachelor’s degree.
 This initiative has the potential to change thousands of individual lives.
 Two-thirds of prisoners have less than five years to serve, which means they will be returning to society in the relatively near future.
 The initiative is an opportunity to make that return more successful.

 It also can build Wisconsin’s workforce and economy, save tax dollars, and make communities safer by reducing recidivism.
-Currently, 37 percent of those released from prison will return within 10 years, and for most it’s not because they’ve committed a new crime.
-And consider it costs between $35,000-45,000 per year to house an adult prisoner.
-Funding for corrections now exceeds funding for the UW System.
+Currently, 37% of those released from prison will return within 10 years, and for most it’s not because they’ve committed a new crime.
+And consider that it costs between $35,000-45,000 per year to house an adult prisoner.
+Funding for corrections now exceeds funding for the UW.
 When prisoners take advantage of a second chance, we will all benefit.

 We have already begun working in partnership with the Department of Corrections, the Wisconsin Technical College System, UW-Madison’s Odyssey Beyond Bars program, and Wisconsin’s business community, building on some of the great work they are already doing in educating and training prisoners.
 We have received encouragement from many elected officials on both sides of the political aisle.
 Our Board of Regents has offered encouragement and support.